This is where the animals live.

 I love this bit of the farm.

-Our newest arrivals are the Alpacas.
-My parents gave these to Lloyd for his birthday.
+My parents gave the first of our alpacas to Lloyd for his birthday.

 And finally, but by no means least - I spend the most time with these wee girls cos I love them so much - my chooks.
 Every chook has a name and every chook will live here for ever.